 Amgros has two teams who negotiate prices of new pharmaceuticals.
 Each team consists of a negotiator and a health economist.
 We select a permanent contact person for the negotiation process for each pharmaceutical.

-Price negotiations and effective competition
+Price negotiations and tendering

 Amgros manages procurement of almost all the medicine used in Danish public hospitals.
 It is our task to organise tendering procedures for pharmaceuticals so that we cover hospital needsREAD MORE